Business Entity Income Tax: Regulatory Rigidity Versus Flexibility

 “Business Entity Income Tax: Regulatory Rigidity Versus Flexibility,” that is the subject of today’s ACTEC Trust and Estate Talk.

 This is Ed Beckwith, ACTEC Fellow from Washington, D.C.
 For federal income tax purposes, the government regulates entities differently.
-To give us more information on this topic, we’ll be hearing today from ACTEC Fellows, Brain Sparks of Tampa, Florida and Stacy Eastland of Houston, Texas.
+To give us more information on this topic, we’ll be hearing today from ACTEC Fellows, Brian Sparks of Tampa, Florida and Stacy Eastland of Houston, Texas.
 Welcome Brian and Stacy.

 Thank you very much.
 Well, Stacy, you and I have been at this game for quite a long time and we have seen quite a lot of different types of entities kind of come and go in terms of popularity for estate planning and business planning purposes.
 We thought it would be useful for our audience to talk a little bit today about how those different entities have evolved in terms of how the government goes about regulating them.